sophiaponte/prefect-legacy/docs/core/development/documentation.md

   documented).
 - `functions` (list, optional): a list of function names in `module` to document

-For example, to document a module `prefect.utilities.example` with a class `MyClass` and a function `my_function`, you might add the following to `outline.toml`:
+For example, to document a module `prefectlegacy.utilities.example` with a class `MyClass` and a function `my_function`, you might add the following to `outline.toml`:

 ```
 [pages.utilities.example]
 title = "Example Module"
-module = "prefect.utilities.example"
+module = "prefectlegacy.utilities.example"
 classes = ["MyClass"]
 functions = ["my_function"]
 ```